Wireless telegraphy

 Wireless telegraphy or radiotelegraphy is the transmission of text messages by radio waves, analogous to electrical telegraphy using cables.
 Before about 1910, the term wireless telegraphy was also used for other experimental technologies for transmitting telegraph signals without wires.
 In radiotelegraphy, information is transmitted by pulses of radio waves of two different lengths called "dots" and "dashes", which spell out text messages, usually in Morse code.
 In a manual system, the sending operator taps on a switch called a telegraph key which turns the transmitter on and off, producing the pulses of radio waves.
 At the receiver the pulses are audible in the receiver's speaker as beeps, which are translated back to text by an operator who knows Morse code.

-Radiotelegraphy was the first means of radio communication.
-The first practical radio transmitters and receivers invented in 1894–1895 by Guglielmo Marconi used radiotelegraphy.
-It continued to be the only type of radio transmission during the first few decades of radio, called the "wireless telegraphy era" up until World War I, when the development of amplitude modulation (AM) radiotelephony allowed sound (audio) to be transmitted by radio.
+Radiotelegraphy was the first means of radio communication, with the first practical radio transmitters and receivers invented in 1894–1895 by Guglielmo Marconi.
 Beginning about 1908, powerful transoceanic radiotelegraphy stations transmitted commercial telegram traffic between countries at rates up to 200 words per minute.

+Wireless telegraphy was initially perceived as analogous to electric telegraphy, given its reliance on Morse code, and therefore mistakenly seen as a secure point-to-point channel of communication.
+The broadcasting function of wireless received conflicting reviews persisting on its nature and purpose well into the 1920s.
+Wireless telegraphy is often viewed as a predecessor to Radio broadcasting, that sprang after the World War I with development of amplitude modulation (AM) inradiotelephony that allowed sound (audio) and acknowledgement of importance of propagating features of wireless.

 Radiotelegraphy was used for long-distance person-to-person commercial, diplomatic, and military text communication throughout the first half of the 20th century.
 It became a strategically important capability during the two world wars since a nation without long-distance radiotelegraph stations could be isolated from the rest of the world by an enemy cutting its submarine telegraph cables.
 Radiotelegraphy remains popular in amateur radio.
 It is also taught by the military for use in emergency communications.
 However, by the 1950s commercial radiotelegraphy was replaced by radioteletype networks and is obsolete.